Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 You Don’t Need to Be Psychic to Read Tarot

 One of the biggest myths about tarot is that you must be “naturally intuitive” to read well.
+In reality, confidence in tarot comes from:

 Understanding the structure of the deck